WebReflection/monthly/README.md

   * `locale`: the _optional_ locale to use, by default `en`
   * `table`: an _optional_ boolean value to indicate the layout should be a proper table, by default it's `false`
   * `year`: an _optional_ boolean value to indicate if the month name should be followed the date year, by default it's `false`
   * `highlight`: an _optional_ day of the month, eventually as list, to highlight.
-By default it's an empty list.
+By default it's the current date.
   * `blink`: an _optional_ day of the month, eventually as list, to show blinking, where possible.
 By default it's an empty list
   * `bold`: an _optional_ day of the month, eventually as list, to show as bold, where possible.
 By default it's an empty list
   * `dim`: an _optional_ day of the month, eventually as list, to show dimmed, where possible.
 By default it's an empty list